Seven Unhealthy Coping Mechanisms For Stress And Difficult Emotions

 Coping mechanisms can be defined by the thoughts and behaviors you use to mobilize resources to manage life’s stressors.
 They are neither inherently good nor bad, but some coping strategies you use may not serve your best interests and can be the reason you are feeling stuck.
 In this article, you will learn about several coping mechanisms that can negatively impact your mental health, impair your ability to recover from life’s challenges and impede your ability to thrive.
 From this knowledge, you will also learn about positive ways to move forward and the benefits of mental health therapy.

-What are negative coping mechanisms?
+What are unhealthy coping mechanisms?

 When you experience a traumatic or tragic event, moving on can be impeded by the coping mechanisms you use during stressful times.
 There are several ways we respond to these overwhelming events, some of which may include avoiding or suppressing the feelings they cause.
 You may also distract yourself from facing these difficult emotions by spending money or using substances, such as alcohol.